hariszaf/microbetag/docs/tutorials_core/load.md

 ## Load already `microbetag`-annotated networks!

-If you have already a `microbetag`-annotated network, that will be a `.cx` file which you can load as any other network on Cytoscape, i.e., by clicking on `File > Import > Network from file`.
+If you already have a `microbetag`-annotated network, then you most likely have saved the entire session that you were working on
+(see how to save a session [here](./roaming.html#save-your-work)).
+You can load your session (`.cys` file) on Cytoscape by just clicking on `File > Open session` and then jumping to the correct directory where your `.cys` is located.

 Make sure you enable the MGG style and cyPanels: